The Cupboard Under the Stairs

 The Cupboard Under the Stairs is a Miles Franklin Award-winning novel by Australian author George Turner.
 This novel shared the award with The Well Dressed Explorer by Thea Astley.

+It is the second novel in the author's "Treelake" series.

+Synopsis

 The novel tells the story of Harry White, who attempts to rebuild his life after spending six years in a mental institution.

+Critical reception

+A writer in The Canberra Times noted: "In this, his third novel, George Turner tells an absorbing and often frightening story, technically mature an psychologically satisfying. and his concern for the human condition is both perceptive and compasionate."